vitar/3sf/src/SDLC-Framework/100-theory/195-relationship-and-system-maturity-integration.md

 | **Outcome** | Product impact, stability, improvement velocity. | Delivery metrics, post-release performance. |

 These metrics form the **Relationship Maturity Dashboard**, ideally reviewed in the same cadence as delivery retrospectives.

+## Behavioral Failure: The Scapegoat Culture

+In immature systems, shared accountability can degrade into shared blame — a culture where every issue seeks a culprit instead of a cause.<br/>
+This **scapegoat culture** destroys psychological safety, making transparency impossible.<br/>
+Symptoms include defensive retrospectives, risk concealment, and loss of initiative.<br/>
+3SF counters this through **R7 (Risk Shared is Risk Reduced)** and **R12 (Learning is the Only Sustainable Advantage)** — turning failure into data, not division.

 ## Summary